MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P6-Gameplay-Part-2/content.md

   /* Decrease Health */
   health -= 0.01
 >
-  /* Has the player ran out of health? */ if health < 0 { gameOver() }
+  /* Has the player run out of health? */ if health < 0 { gameOver() }
 }
 ```